Nemleck/math_char_replacer/README.md

 },
 ```

-Here, writing "hey" makes you able to select all the text.
-All you need to know to do that is that it only works in lists.
+With this, writting "hey" makes you able now to select all the text (with ctrl + a), and keeps the hey you you wrote with the "keep_text" parameter.

-`keys.json`
+`part of keys.json`
 ```json
 {
     "input": ["ctrl", "²"],